apache/spark/docs/streaming-programming-guide.md

 }

-// Get StreamingContext from checkpoint data or create a new one val context = StreamingContext.getOrCreate(checkpointDirectory, functionToCreateContext _)
+// Get StreamingContext from checkpoint data or create a new one val context = StreamingContext.getOrCreate(checkpointDirectory, createContext)

 // Do additional setup on context that needs to be done,
 // irrespective of whether it is being started or restarted